 In addition to its commitment to investigating reports of bias incidents and hate crimes, the College is committed to providing support to individuals who are directly or indirectly affected by them and to developing programs and policies to reduce their incidence.
-In addition to the offices and individuals listed above, community members who are affected by bias or hate crimes can seek support from the offices and individuals listed above, and any member of the Bard College Chaplaincy, Counseling Services, and Bias Incident Community Response Team.
+In addition to the offices and individuals listed above, community members who are affected by bias can seek support from any member of the Bard College Chaplaincy, Counseling Services, and Bias Incident Community Response Team.